CSX shareholder backs Harrison for CEO as activist swoops in

-NEW YORK/MONTREAL (Reuters) - A portfolio manager from an influential shareholder has thrown her support behind a plan to put railroad industry veteran Hunter Harrison into CSX Corp's (CSX.O) CEO chair with the help of an activist investor.
+NEW YORK/MONTREAL, Jan 25 (Reuters) - A Neuberger Berman LLC portfolio manager has thrown her support behind a plan to put railroad industry veteran Hunter Harrison into CSX Corp's CEO chair with the help of an activist investor.

-Harrison, 72, the outgoing chief executive of Canadian Pacific Railway Ltd (CP.TO), is partnering with activist investor Paul Hilal's new fund, Mantle Ridge LP.
-The fund is acquiring a large stake in CSX with the hope of installing Harrison to improve the U.S. railroad’s performance, people familiar with the matter have said.
+Harrison, the outgoing chief executive of Canadian Pacific Railway Ltd, is partnering with activist investor Paul Hilal's new fund, Mantle Ridge LP.
+The fund is acquiring a large stake in CSX in the hope of installing Harrison to turn around the U.S. railroad's performance, people familiar with the matter have said.

 "I think it's a win-win.
-He's demonstrated, time and again, a unique gift to run a railroad," said Sandy Pomeroy, a portfolio manager at Neuberger Berman LLC, which owned 1.2 percent of CSX shares as of Sept.
-30 and is the company's tenth-largest shareholder.
+He's demonstrated, time and again, a unique gift to run a railroad," said Sandy Pomeroy, a portfolio manager at Neuberger Berman, which owned 1.2 percent of CSX shares as of Sept.
+30 and is the company's 10th largest shareholder.

 "It's hard to imagine he can't go into CSX and improve operations faster," said Pomeroy, one of several Neuberger portfolio managers who own CSX shares.

 Investors are betting that Harrison can engineer similar improvements at the third-largest U.S. railroad and hope his quest to consolidate the industry could result in a deal for CSX.
-Harrison led an unsuccessful $28 billion bid last year by CP for U.S. railroad Norfolk Southern Corp (NSC.N).
+Harrison led an unsuccessful $28 billion bid last year by CP for U.S. railroad Norfolk Southern Corp.

 Harrison's efforts have inspired investors to put the performance of the two East Coast U.S. railroads under greater scrutiny.
 However, CSX presents a different set of challenges than the Canadian railroads.

-Norfolk Southern and CSX’s networks have been described by analysts as “a bowl of spaghetti,” which would make it more difficult to run trains at higher speeds to save money.
-Declining coal volumes have weighed on CSX's revenue in recent years.
+Norfolk Southern and CSX's networks have been described by analysts as "a bowl of spaghetti," which would make it more difficult to run trains at higher speeds to save money.
+Declining coal volumes also have weighed heavily on CSX and Norfolk Southern's revenues.

 CSX "welcomes the views of all of our shareholders," a company spokesman said by email on Wednesday.
 "Likewise, its board and management team remain supportive of the company's strategic growth strategy, which has started to deliver sustainable value for shareholders."

+Harrison and Hilal could face resistance from CSX, which already has a strategy to improve its operating ratio to the mid-60s and fended off an activist attempt from TCI Management and 3G Capital Partners in 2008.

 Harrison is also expected to face pushback from organized labor at CSX after clashing with unionized workers at CP.
-During Harrison’s tenure at CP, open grievances have skyrocketed among workers in western Canada, rising to more than 7,000 now from 400 when he arrived in 2012, according to the Teamsters Canada Rail Conference.
+During Harrison's four-year tenure at CP, grievances have skyrocketed among unionized railroad workers in western Canada, rising to 5,000 in 2016 from 400 in 2012, according to the Teamsters Canada Rail Conference.

 "I can't imagine that we'd be anything but opposed," said John Risch, legislative director of the Sheet Metal, Air, Rail and Transportation Workers (SMART) union, which represents CSX conductors, engineers, trainmen and yardmasters.
 "The Hunter Harrison approach is short-term profit."